riinr/nim_emscripten_tutorial/readme.md

 echo "Hello World, from Nim."
 ```

-Most of the work will be done but the [step1.nims](step1.nims) file:
+Most of the work will be done by the [step1.nims](step1.nims) file:
 ```nim
 if defined(emscripten):
   # This path will only run if -d:emscripten is passed to nim.